-"Good cause" shall not include: Intentional delay; unavailability of counselor or other representative due to engagement in another judicial or administrative proceeding unless all other members of the attorney's or representative's firm familiar with the case are similarly engaged, or if the notice of the other proceeding was received subsequent to the notice of the hearing for which the hearing is sought; unavailability of a witness of if the witness' testimony can be taken by deposition; and failure of the attorney or representative to prepare for the hearing in a timely manner.
-During a hearing, if it appears in the interests of justice that further testimony should be received and sufficient time does not remain to conclude the testimony, the hearing committee shall either order the additional testimony be taken by deposition or continue the hearing to a future date and oral notice on the record shall be sufficient.
+"Good cause" shall not include: Intentional delay; unavailability of counsel or other representative due to engagement in another judicial or administrative proceeding unless all other members of the attorney's or representative's firm familiar with the case are similarly engaged, or if the notice of the other proceeding was received subsequent to the notice of the hearing for which the hearing is sought; unavailability of a witness if the witness' testimony can be taken by deposition; and failure of the attorney or representative to prepare for the hearing in a timely manner.
+During a hearing, if it appears in the interests of justice that further testimony should be received and sufficient time does not remain to conclude the testimony, the hearing committee shall continue the hearing to a future date and oral notice on the record shall be sufficient.